HaxNMS/HaxTools/stripbbcode/README.md

 This script is not specifically for README files but that's pretty much all I've ever used it for, so the specific references to README are just for simplicity.

-Write your [b]README.md[/b] file including the bbcodes used on NexusMods.
-You can use whatever extension you like but [i]*.md[/i] is the convention for markdown files.
+Write your [b]README.bbcode[/b] file including the bbcodes used on NexusMods.
+You can use whatever extension you like but [i]*.bbcode[/i] is a common convention.
 This file will be the one you make all your edits to.
-Don't use .txt as the script will generate a file with the same name but a txt extension.
+The script will generate a file of the same name but with a .md extension, so it shouldn't be used for the input file as well or it will b eoverwritten by the output.

-When you are ready to package a new release, just drag-n-drop the file onto the [b]stripbbcodes.bat[/b] file and a *.txt file will be generated with the same name.
+When you are ready to package a new release, just drag-n-drop the file onto the [b]stripbbcodes.bat[/b] file and a *.md file will be generated with the same name.

 [size=5][color=##FF0000]NOTES:[/color][/size]